drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 Applying Eqs.
-(1) and (2), the power collected by the concentrator and the amount of irradiative power reaching the top surface of the spectral filtering tube channel was determined using MATLAB.
+(1) and (2), the power collected by the concentrator and the amount of irradiative power reaching the top surface of the spectral filtering tube channel were determined using MATLAB.
 The solar spectral irradiance on the Fresnel lens and spectral response of the PV are presented in Fig. 8.
 Using the optical data for the nanoparticles\' different loading concentrations, we numerically found the power absorbed by the